pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 MAAS will run on just about any modern hardware configuration, even a development laptop.
 If you're not sure whether your target server will handle MAAS, [you can always double-check](/t/maas-installation-requirements/6233).

 [note]
 **NOTE** that PostgreSQL 12 is deprecated with the release of MAAS 3.3, in favour of PostgreSQL 14.
 Support for PostgreSQL 12 will be discontinued in MAAS 3.4.
+Also note, though, that Postgres 14 does not run on Focal 20.04 LTS.
 [/note]

 <a href="#heading--fresh-install-3-3-snap"><h3 id="heading--fresh-install-3-3-snap">How to do a fresh snap install of MAAS 3.3</h3></a>

 To install MAAS 3.3 from a snap, simply enter the following:

-    $ sudo snap install --channel=3.3/candidate maas
+    $ sudo snap install --channel=3.3 maas

 After entering your password, the snap will download and install from the 3.3 channel.